markusressel/cli2telegram/README.md

 # cli2telegram
-Small utility to send Telegram messages from the cli.
+Small utility to send Telegram messages from the CLI.

 This can be used to
 * use Telegram as a notification backend for the ZFS Event Daemon (zed)